Dear Black Child:

 There is so much beauty in you and your life son, but they will tell you that celebrating your blackness is against them.
 Fuck them son, don’t submit to their oppression son.
 Be comfortable in your black skin, because it’s beautiful and it’s yours.

-All the dead black bodies son, oh son I pray for you even though I don’t know who you are or where you are right now.
+All the dead black bodies child, oh child I pray for you even though I don’t know who you are or where you are right now.

-I pray you can eat skittles, drink Arizona tea, wear hoodies, drive a car, walk down the street, or go to college.
+I pray you can eat skittles, drink Arizona tea, wear hoodies, drive a car, walk down the street, go to college, or decide not to go to college; whatever you want to do.
 I pray for your strength, your pain, your weakness; son I pray.

 As years turned to decades and decades turned to centuries, politicians began to target you and used the idea of locking up criminal black men at the forefront of their campaigns.
 You see son you were never a criminal, it was just a convenient narrative for society to create.

 Live your life by not being uncomfortable about who you are and live your life by educating yourself on who you are.
-Once you find out who you are, teach all the young black boys who they are.
-You see son they have told you who you are, but now it’s time for you to take the narrative into your hands and tell the true story of black men.
+Once you find out who you are, teach all the young black girl and black boys who they are.
+You see child they have told you who you are, but now it’s time for you to take the narrative into your hands and tell the true story of black women and black men.